Lessons From the Master Who Stopped Coming

 Master, it is good to see you.

-The Teacher asked me to meet you, and we have a few hours before your first class.
+The teacher asked me to meet you, and we have a few hours before your first class.

 The Master wanted a toy watch.